Saadiq Abdikadir Mohamed: Move to America

-University career
+Collegiate soccer

 Mohamed had a very successful first year with the Saint Louis Billikens, earning an A-10 All-Rookie team selection, as well as twice earning A-10 Rookie of the Week honours.
 In his two years at Saint Louis University, Mohamed totalled twenty-two appearances and five goals.

 During this time, J.R.
 Biersmith finished his documentary on Mohamed, titled Men in the Arena, and it was released in 2017.
 The documentary focused on Mohamed and fellow Somali footballer Sa'ad Hussein, and their struggles with playing football in a country ravaged by civil war.

 In February 2018, the Saint Louis University reneged on their promise of a full scholarship for Mohamed, and so he decided to transfer to the Bradley University in Peoria, Illinois.
 He racked up twelve appearances in 2018 for the Braves, but was redshirted during the 2019 season, and only managed to feature in three games in his last season.

 He graduated with honours in 2020, having been approved for asylum in the United States the previous year.